szocske19/lecture-notes-wiki/intlab/Akka.md

 #### Motivation

-The main motivation behind for using novel programming paradigms (or often rediscovering existing ones) is the fact that while Moore's law still holds true, the single-core speed of current microprocossers has come to a plateau.
+The main motivation behind for using novel programming paradigms (or often rediscovering existing ones) is the fact that while Moore's law still holds true, the single-core speed of current microprocessors has come to a plateau.
 To overcome this limitation, they provide more processing cores (Figure 1).

 #### The Actor Model